 How long we keep your personal data

-We will only keep your information for as long as is necessary and then securely and confidentially destroy it.
+We will only keep your information for as long as is necessary then it will be securely and confidentially deleted or disposed of.

 You can find details on how long the council keeps records at Retention Schedule.